brkronheim/MLJetReconstruction/ml/QuantileNets/README.md

 In quantileNetwork.py are three important pieces of code, the QuantileNetwork Model, a makeDataset function, and a callNet function.
 The model's function is clear enough, but makeDataset is used to turn a normal ml dataset into a quantile one, and callNet is used to make actual predictions.

 The file trainQuantileNet.py contains code to actually train a network, and useQuantileNet.py contains code to make predictions from that network.
 Note that is demonstrates an issue with the networks, when given insufficient data and a rapidly varying function, it will assume the variance is noise.
 This may not actual be a failing, but it is a fact of the model.

+For an interesting paper dealing with a version of quantile networks for generating distributions, see  https://arxiv.org/pdf/1806.05575.pdf